rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 ![](images/MicroServiceCDB.png " ")

-Oracle Multitenant is best suited to be part of every mordern application archtecture and both in On-prem and in the cloud.
-It is recommented to put all Data store requirements seperate from the application tier so that there is better resource utilization, management, scalability and availability.
+Oracle Multitenant is best suited to be part of every modern application architecture and both in On-prem and in the cloud.
+It is recommended to put all Data store requirements separate from the application tier so that there is better resource utilization, management, scalability and availability.
 Oracle Recommends the most flexible architecture and recommends to put all Data stores outside the Application tier.

 ![](images/MordernArchtecture.png " ")